 4. Keeping a Handle on Shadow IT

-There is no doubt that public cloud services have become the foundation of improved efficiency, productivity, and communication in organizations.
+It’s no secret that public cloud services have served as the foundation for improved efficiency, productivity, and communication within organizations.
 It also has led to the proliferation of shadow IT.

 As departments and individuals take advantage of applications, services, data storage, and sharing beyond IT’s approval, it becomes difficult to govern and secure the network.
 By 2020, one-third of security breaches will be due to shadow IT, according to Gartner.

 Businesses can head off shadow IT that hampers public cloud maintenance in various ways, including:

 - Taking application and user inventory to assess potential issues and make appropriate changes